RuiDTLima/SistemasElevadaConfiabilidade/README.md

 # SistemasElevadaConfiabilidade
-Repository to hold the work done for the Higly Dependable Systems Course
+Repository to hold the work done for the Highly Dependable Systems Course